Serotonin–norepinephrine reuptake inhibitor: Comparison to SSRIs

 Because SNRIs were developed more recently than SSRIs, there are relatively few of them.
 However, the SNRIs are among the most widely used antidepressants today.
 In 2009, Cymbalta and Effexor were the 11th- and 12th-most-prescribed branded drugs in the United States, respectively.
 This translates to the 2nd- and 3rd-most-common antidepressants, behind Lexapro (escitalopram), an SSRI.
 In some studies, SNRIs demonstrated slightly higher antidepressant efficacy than the SSRIs (response rates 63.6% versus 59.3%).
 However, in one study escitalopram had a superior efficacy profile to venlafaxine.

+SSRIs don't significantly increase norepinephrine, which is where SNRIs may be used for a greater variety of conditions involving norepinephrine such as chronic pain disorders.
+Some additional side effects noted with SNRIs can include increased heart rate and blood pressure.
+Overall, most patients are able to tolerate both similarly, and their choice depends more on their symptoms, medical history, and previous response to antidepressants.

 Special populations

 Pregnancy

 No antidepressants are FDA approved during pregnancy.
 Use of antidepressants during pregnancy may result in fetus abnormalities affecting functional development of the brain and behavior.
+Studies have shown correlations between pregnant women treated with SNRIs and risk of hypertensive disorders, preeclampsia, miscarriage, seizures in children, and many other adverse affects.

 Pediatrics

 SSRIs and SNRIs have been shown to be effective in treating major depressive disorder and anxiety in pediatric populations.
-However, there is a risk of increased suicidality in pediatric populations for treatment of major depressive disorder, especially with venlafaxine.
-Fluoxetine is the only antidepressant that is approved for child/adolescent major depressive disorder.
+However, differences in metabolism, renal function, and total percentage of body water and body fat can influence the pharmacokinetics of medications in youths as compared to adults.
+Additionally, there is a risk of increased suicidality in pediatric populations for treatment of major depressive disorder, especially with venlafaxine.
+Fluoxetine and Escitalopram are the only antidepressants that are approved for child/adolescent major depressive disorder.
+A literature review by Castagna, et. al from 2023 shows indications of efficacy treating pediatric generalized anxiety disorder.
+Currently, Duloxetine, an SNRI, is the only FDA-approved medication for pediatric GAD, despite the fact that SSRIs are typically first-line treatment.
+It is suggested that these medications be combined with psychotherapy to maximize effectiveness.

 Geriatrics

 Most antidepressants, including SNRIs, are safe and effective in the geriatric population.
+The geriatric population is at greater risk for adverse effects relating to drug interaction as they are more likely to experience polypharmacy.
 Decisions are often based on co-morbid conditions, drug interactions, and patient tolerance.
 Due to differences in body composition and metabolism, starting doses are often half that of the recommended dose for younger adults.
+Studies show that these factors also put the geriatric population at increased risk of adverse effects when treated with SNRIs but not with SSRIs.